Trivelo independently review everything we recommend. When you buy through our links, we may earn a commission. Learn more >

 Sound quality while swimming

-Initially I was worried about the sound quality as when your head is not under the water it isn’t great.
-However as soon as you start swimming is it awesome!!!
+Initially I was worried about the sound quality of the OpenSwim headphones.
+When your head is not under the water it isn’t great.
+However, as soon as you start swimming is it awesome!!!
 Perfectly clear and I even had to turn the volume down because the bass was too loud.
-As far as I’m aware no one else in the pool could hear my music and it’s so nice to have something to listen to when swimming laps.
+As far as I’m aware no one else in the pool could hear my music.
+It’s so nice to have something to listen to when swimming laps.

-I was aware of the headphones to start off with as I kept hitting them with my arms on each stroke – this is because I swim with a very narrow arm stroke which is something my coach is trying to change which means the headphones for me are dual purpose – not only do they make swimming more fun they remind me to work on my stroke technique!
-Win Win!
-If I swim with good technique I have no idea I’ve got them on so they’re really comfortable in the water.
+I was aware of the headphones to start off with as I kept hitting them with my arms on each stroke.
+This is because I swim with a very narrow arm stroke.
+It is something my coach is trying to change which means the headphones for me are dual purpose.
+Not only do they make swimming more fun, they remind me to work on my stroke technique!
+Win, Win!
+If I swim with good technique I have no idea I’ve got them on.
+They really are very comfortable in the water.

-After the first hour of swimming with the XtrainerZ I was totally in love with themAlice – Trivelo Test Associate
+After the first hour of swimming with the Shokz OpenSwim I was totally in love with themAlice – Trivelo Test Associate

 I have nothing bad to say about them.
-They make tough sets so much easier to get through when to can have some awesome music pushing you through!
+They make tough sets so much easier to get through when you can have some awesome music pushing you through!

-Since first using the XtrainerZ I haven’t done a swim set without them.
-I’ve had no problems at all, the battery life is great, they’re easy to use, easy to keep clean and just awesome.
+Since first using the OpenSwim I haven’t done a swim set without them.
+I’ve had no problems at all.
+The battery life is great.
+They’re easy to use.
+Easy to keep clean and just awesome.
 I’ve let a few of my fellow swimmers at the local pool try them out as well and everyone’s feedback has been incredibly positive.
-None of us have had any problems with the way that they fit and the biggest comment I get is how clear the sound quality is.
+None of us have had any problems with the way that they fit.
+The biggest comment I get is how clear the sound quality is.
 Last week we tried diving with them on and they stay put even then.
-Many people have mentioned that they would be really useful for longer open water swims especially as there is no fear of a lost connection given that they work with MP4’s rather than Bluetooth.
+Many people have mentioned that they would be really useful for longer open water swims.
+This is especially true as there is no fear of a lost connection given that they work with MP4’s rather than Bluetooth.

-See the video review from Alice and hear more on her thoughts of the Aftershokz Xtrainerz.
+See the video review from Alice and hear more on her thoughts of the Shokz OpenSwim headphones.

-Read more about Aftershokz headphones and our full review of the Aeropex headphones which we tested previously.
+Read more about Shokz headphones and our full review of the Aeropex headphones which we tested previously.